iloveicedgreentea/pyezbeq/README.md

-# pyezbeq
+# ezbeq Python Library

-A python client to interface with ezbeq (tailored for home assistant)
+This library implements an API client for ezbeq and various functions to determine the right BEQ file to load.

+## Searching

+TODO